USDC vs USDT: Which Stablecoin Is Better?

 Despite its popularity, Tether has faced scrutiny regarding the transparency of its reserve holdings and allegations of market manipulation.
 While Tether Limited claims to maintain a 1:1 reserve backing for USDT, concerns regarding audit transparency and regulatory compliance persist within the crypto community.

-Tether remains the most widely traded stablecoin by volume and market capitalization despite all the controversies.
+Tether remains the most widely traded stablecoin with a daily trading volume of approximately $67 Billion and a market capitalization of $118 Billion despite all the controversies.
 Its extensive integration across cryptocurrency exchanges and platforms has cemented its position as a crucial liquidity provider within the crypto ecosystem.

 Both USDC and USDT share several similarities: